-I had a BSc in Journalism at the University of Social Sciences and Humanities in Hanoi and completed my two Masters degrees in Public Policy at the National Graduate Institute for Policy Studies (GRIPS) in Tokyo and in Globalisation and Development at the Institute of Development Policy and Management (IOB) in the University of Antwerp.
+I have a BSc in Journalism at the University of Social Sciences and Humanities in Hanoi.
+I completed two Masters degrees in Public Policy and Globalisation and Development respectively at the National Graduate Institute for Policy Studies (GRIPS) in Tokyo and the Institute of Development Policy and Management (IOB) in the University of Antwerp in Belgium.

 I used to work in a governmental agency in the area of quality and productivity improvement in Vietnam.
 I worked in the area of international development in Vietnam by engaging in projects of women’s empowerment and gender equality.
 I used to work for the empowerment of female leaders in Vietnam’s political system and girls’s empowerment in twenty secondary schools and high schools in Hanoi, Vietnam.
 I also cooperated with local NGOs to develop new projects and implement activities in the areas of legal aid, women’s empowerment and child rights.